How to Grow Leeks from Seeds

 Preparing the Ground for Leeks

-Leeks are best grown in the ground so you’ll need to prepare your ground soil.
+Leeks are best grown in the ground so you’ll need to prepare your ground soil a garden rotavator or other tool.
 Dig up the soil, removing stones and debris, and add in some compost to help increase nutrients in the soil.

 Once ground soil is levelled, create holes that are approximately 15-20cm deep, keeping each hole about 15cm apart.
 You’ll have enough leeks to make several rows in the ground, so make sure to keep at least 30cm between each row.